keptn/lifecycle-toolkit/docs/docs/components/lifecycle-operator/webhook.md

 keptn.sh/app: "your-app-name"
 ```

-The webhook searches for `KeptnAppCreationRequest` resource with the name stored in the `keptn.sh/app`
+The webhook searches for the `KeptnAppCreationRequest` resource with the name stored in the `keptn.sh/app`
 annotations.
-If it does not find it, it creates it and the automatic creation of `KeptnApp` is afterwards
+If it doesn't find it, it creates it and the automatic creation of the `KeptnApp` is afterwards
 handled by the `KeptnAppCreationRequest Controller`.

-The `keptn.sh/app` annotation is not mandatory for a single-service applications.
+The `keptn.sh/app` annotation is not mandatory for single-service applications.
-If you have a multi-service application, you need to add it to all workloads
+If you have a multi-service application, you must add it to all workloads
 to define which workloads belong to the application.

-The Pod can contain also information about the definition of pre or
+The Pod can also contain information about the definition of pre or
 post-deployment tasks or evaluations for each workload.
 These are specified via these annotations: